hiroshi-damiski/hiro-profile/README.md

 Go to your `www`/`htdocs` folder and move the website files in to a new folder inside of `www`/`htdocs`.

 Then you have to open your site according to the given settings.

+#### 1. Run migrations / Setup databse

+Open the `./db/migrations.php` route in browser.
+This will automatically create a `./db/database.sqlite` file, Which is our permanent storage.

+#### 2. Now open the website

+Open it using `/` route in browser.

 ## 2. HTML